VaibhavAureus/safe-wallet-monorepo/apps/web/src/markdown/terms/terms.md

 * strike, industrial action or lockout.

-3. Notwithstanding the limitations provided in Clause 18.1 and 18.3, we shall not be liable or responsible to you, or be deemed to have defaulted under or breached this Agreement, for any failure or delay in the provision of the Services or the performance of this Agreement, if and to the extent such failure or delay is caused by or results from or is connected to a Force Majeure Event for which Safe Labs bears no responsibility whatsoever.
+3. Notwithstanding the limitations provided in Clause 18.1 and 18.3, we shall not be liable or responsible to you, or be deemed to have defaulted under or breached this Agreement, for any failure or delay in the provision of the Services or the performance of this Agreement, if and to the extent such failure or delay is caused by or results from or is connected to a Force Majeure Event for which Aureus Safe bears no responsibility whatsoever.

 # 21\.
 Who is responsible for your tax liabilities? {#21.-who-is-responsible-for-your-tax-liabilities?}